Careers360 Logo

 1663574832642

-• Haloalkanes are colourless and their taste sweet-smelling.
+• Haloalkanes are colourless and their a sweet-smelling taste.

-• Since haloalkanes cannot break the hydrogen bonds of water, these are slightly soluble in water.
+• Since haloalkanes cannot break the hydrogen bonds of water, they are slightly soluble in water.

 • As the size of the alkyl group increases, density increases.